cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Network_Troubleshooting/_index.md

 `-O` reports outstanding ICMP ECHO replies before sending the next packet.

 `-awk` substitutes human readable time format for unix time.

 ## Print Route Trace Using traceroute

-`traceroute`<span id="src-8362596_indexterm-C54E3A44E1099B105FDDBB7E3AB51768">
-</span>tracks the route that packets take from an IP network on their
-way to a given host.
+`traceroute` tracks the route that packets take from an IP network on their way to a given host.
 See `man traceroute` for details.

 To track the route to an IPv4 host: